shivampandeygit/occasion-based-product-recommender/README.md

 - **Why Occasion-Name Boosting?**
   Products whose name directly contains the occasion keyword (e.g., "Holi Dry Fruits Hampers" for Holi) are automatically boosted to a score of 9.
 This ensures catalog-specific products always appear at the top.

+  - **Why Occasion-Name Boosting & Penalty?**
+  Products whose name directly contains the occasion keyword (e.g., "Diwali Dry Fruits Hampers" for Diwali) are boosted to 10/10 and appear at the top.
+Products belonging to a different occasion (e.g., "Christmas Hampers" appearing in Diwali results) are penalized to 0 to avoid irrelevant results.

+- **Why Manual Occasion-Product Mapping?**
+  A curated keyword map ensures products relevant to each occasion are always surfaced even when the LLM gives conservative scores.
+This acts as a third layer of accuracy on top of LLM + TF-IDF.

 ## Setup Instructions